-Kristen Johnson Parker joined Hagens Berman Sobol Shapiro LLP’s Boston office in 2007.
+Kristen Johnson Parker is a partner in Hagens Berman Sobol Shapiro LLP’s Boston office, where she has worked since 2007.
 She focuses on combatting fraud and anticompetitive conduct within the pharmaceutical industry.

-Ms. Parker played a key role on the trial team responsible for the 2010 $142 million civil RICO jury verdict against Pfizer for fraudulently marketing the drug Neurontin.
-She also oversaw the implementation of the $80 million Vioxx settlement on behalf of litigating third party payers.
+In 2011, Public Justice nominated Ms. Parker and the rest of her trial team for Trial Lawyer of the Year for their work securing a $142 million RICO verdict against Pfizer for fraudulently marketing the drug Neurontin.
+Ms. Parker also oversaw the implementation of the $80 million Vioxx settlement on behalf of litigating third party payers.

 Ms. Parker is actively involved in In re Nexium Antitrust Litigation (MDL No. 2409); In re Lipitor Antitrust Litigation (MDL No. 2332), In re Effexor XR Antitrust Litigation, (District of New Jersey, No. 11-cv-5479); and In re Prograf Antitrust Litigation (MDL No. 2242).